epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. The user notifies a Data Manager (srcpdata@mrc-epid.cam.ac.uk) of the file names they wish to download and their location.
 2. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
 3. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.
-4. The Data Manager inspects the files and confirms that they meet the Disclosure Control Rules:
+4. The Data Manager inspects the files and confirms that they meet the Disclosure Control Rules (more details in the example below):

    -  a description of what the file contains, how it was generated and its relevance to the research question is provided
    -  files should only contain aggregated, summary results, not individual values
    -  results are clearly labelled
    -  files should not have any participant or sample IDs
-   -  mask phenotype counts lower than 10 (e.g. if the results show 3 people have lung cancer, this should be masked) And more details in the example below.
+   -  mask phenotype counts lower than 10 (e.g. if the results show 3 people have lung cancer, this should be masked)

 5. On SRCP, the Data Manager copies (not moves) the files to the user’s “download” triage folder and notifies the user.
 You will need to use the option ``--preserve=xattr`` with the ``$ cp``, otherwise the user won't be able to access the files (this copies the NFS permissions too).
 An example would be ``$ cp -r --preserve=xattr /srv/projects/<project>/<folder> /srv/data-manager/triage/<user>/download``.

 6. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`

 Example of enabling a user to download files from SRCP using WinSCP